Support from FASE's Education Technology Office

 • Can't upload captions in the app

-To generate captions, upload your Snagit recording to MS Stream or Clipchamp.
+To generate captions, upload your Snagit recording to Clipchamp.

 • No automatic captioning